lk-geimfari/lk-geimfari.github.io/_posts/2020-09-27-ten-books-which-i-read-this-year.md

   </a>
 </p>

 I've learned some good concepts from this book too.
-I can recommend this book for developers who wants level up their knowledge of Django's best practices.
+I can recommend this book for developers who wants to level up their knowledge of Django's best practices.

 **Link**: [Buy](https://www.feldroy.com/products/two-scoops-of-django-3-x)<br>